jasonlaubb/Matrix-AntiCheat/README.md

 We provide a free support to our free anticheat.
 Join our discord server to get fast notification once updated or get help for the anticheat!

 Our official website: https://jasonlaubb.github.io/Matrix-AntiCheat/

+You can download extension in our discord!

+With new slash command: `/vanish` and `/tempkick`

 Click the **screaming peach** to join the support server ->
 <a href="https://discord.gg/CqZGXeRKPJ" target="_blank" rel="nofollow">